jahudka/dicc/readme.md

 definitions with the `Service<A>` type will all be registered as services of the same type.

-You can also register _dynamic_ services using `null satisfies ServiceDefinition<T>`.
+You can also register _dynamic_ services using `undefined satisfies ServiceDefinition<T>`.
 Such services will be known to the compiler, and therefore it will be able to include the appropriate code to inject them into other services which may depend on them, but the container will not be able to create an instance of the service at runtime - instead, you will need to register it manually before you can fetch it from the container (and therefore before you can fetch any other service which depends on it directly).
-It doesn't sound very useful, but that's only until you read the next paragraph.
+When retrieving collections of services, dynamic services which haven't been registered yet will be silently ignored.

+Service factories can return `undefined`.
+This can be used to make services _optional_.
+By default, all services are _required_ - meaning that whenever you attempt to obtain a defined service from the container and the service wasn't manually registered and cannot be created, an error is thrown.
+But there are some scenarios where you might want to be able to define a service during compilation and then decide at runtime that the service shouldn't actually be created - for example you can have multiple log handlers, and you may want to only use those for which you have the necessary configuration available at runtime (e.g. from `.env` or similar).
+Optional services are optional only in a couple of contexts: either in a `container.get()` call where you pass `false` as the second argument (in that case the method will return `T | undefined` for any optional service), or when retrieving collections of services (in which case optional services whose factory returned `undefined` will be silently ignored).

 When defining a service using an object literal, you can specify some options for the service's runtime behavior.
 These options can be used to define hooks